• Effekt Logo Effekt Library

 • skipWhitespace : Unit / {Scan[Char]}

-• Skip until the next character is not a whitespace character
+• Skip until the next character is not a whitespace character.

-• readString (string: String): Unit / {Scan[Char], stop}
+• readString (string: String): Unit / {Scan[Char], fail}

 • readDigit : Int / {Scan[Char], stop}